-The mission of the USC Price Master of Planning (MPL) program is to educate students to become leaders in planning issues and the comprehensive urban development processes of the 21st century.
+The mission of the USC Price Master of Urban Planning (MUP) program is to educate students to become leaders in planning issues and the comprehensive urban development processes of the 21st century.
 We achieve that mission through a master of planning education that links theory and practice, emphasizing analytical and communication skills, critical thinking, creative design, community engagement, collaborative decision-making, and democratic governance in a globalizing world.

 The Planning Accreditation Board requires specific learning elements, which fall into three general areas:

 - Values and Ethics